Another suspicious item found on barge on the Ohio River

 MARIETTA, Ohio (WSAZ) - Bomb technicians were called to investigate Tuesday evening following calls of a suspicious item on a Marathon Petroleum barge, West Virginia State Police confirm Wednesday.

-West Virginia responded between 9 p.m. and 10 p.m.
+West Virginia authorities responded between 9 p.m. and 10 p.m.
 Tuesday.

-The Coast Guard closed the Ohio river from mile marker 175 to mile marker 179 around midnight and reopened it at 5:20 a.m.
-Tuesday morning.
+The Coast Guard closed the Ohio River from mile marker 175 to mile marker 179 around midnight and reopened it at 5:20 a.m.
+Wednesday morning.

 This is the third suspicious item found on the water in the past week.